abravalheri/ini2toml/README.rst

 Profiles
 --------

-A profile is a simple collection of :ref:`pre-processing` and :ref:`post-processing` transformations, responsible for adjusting or correcting any non-trivial translation between the original |cfg_ini| file format and the resulting TOML (such as coercing values to specific data types or changing field names or configuration keys).
+A profile is a simple collection of :ref:`text-processing`, :ref:`cfg-processing` and :ref:`toml-processing` transformations, responsible for adjusting or correcting any non-trivial translation between the original
+|cfg_ini| file format and the resulting TOML (such as coercing values to
+specific data types or changing field names or configuration keys).

 This collection of transformations is identified by a string (the profile name), which *in general* corresponds to a file naming convention.